Baltimore City Officials Urge Residents to Safely Dispose of Unused Prescription Drugs

 FOR IMMEDIATE RELEASE

-In 2015, Baltimore City introduced permanent prescription return boxes at ten locations across the city to allow individuals to safely and anonymously return any expired or unused medication, including prescription opioids, such as Percocet, OxyContin or Vicodin— with no questions asked.
+In 2015, Baltimore City installed permanent prescription return boxes at 9 locations across the city to allow individuals to safely and anonymously return any expired or unused medication, including prescription opioids, such as Percocet, OxyContin or Vicodin— with no questions asked.

 Prescription drug misuse is a serious issue in Baltimore City and across the country.
-In 2015, 105 people in Baltimore City died of prescription opioid-related overdoses.
-The same year, 12.5 million people aged 12 or older misused prescription pain relievers nationwide.
+In 2016, 113 people in Baltimore City died of prescription opioid-related overdoses.
+During the same year, an estimated 11.5 million people aged 12 or older misused prescription pain relievers nationwide.

 Rates of prescription drug misuse have been steadily increasing, and drug overdose is the leading cause of accidental death in the United States.
 Studies show that the majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 Removing the presence of unwanted or unused prescription medications from the home helps ensure the safety of family and friends.

-During the October 2016 National Prescription Drug Take Back Day, Americans turned in more than 730,000 pounds of prescription drugs at 5,200 sites operated by the Drug Enforcement Agency (DEA) and more than 4,200 of its state, local and tribal law enforcement partners.
-In total, the DEA and its partners have taken in approximately 7.1 million pounds—more than 3,500 tons—of medications.
+During the October 2017 National Prescription Drug Take Back Day, Americans turned in more than 912,000 pounds of prescription drugs at more than 5,300 sites.
+In total, the DEA and its partners have taken in approximately 9 million pounds—more than 4,500 tons—of medications.

-Medications can be dropped off at the following locations year-round, no questions asked:
+Medications can be dropped off at the following prescription return boxes located inside police patrol stations year-round, 24/7, with no questions asked:

 - Central District, 500 E. Baltimore St., 21202